OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 You should take into account the following technical considerations when using the EC2 cloud with OpenNebula:

--  There is no direct access to the dom0, so it cannot be monitored (we don't know where the VM is running on the EC2 cloud).
+-  There is no direct access to the hypervisor, so it cannot be monitored (we don't know where the VM is running on the EC2 cloud).

 -  The usual OpenNebula functionality for snapshotting, hot-plugging, or migration is not available with EC2.